DeepDiverGuy/django-swiftapi/README.md

 ### File Configuration

-Configure file-handling from inside your [model's file configuaration](#file-handling-example), specify a few attributes in setings.py and that's it!
+Configure file-handling from inside your [model's file configuration](#file-handling-example), specify a few attributes in setings.py and that's it!
 No extra work, no nothing.
-All CRUD functionalities (uploads, downloads, deletiions etc) including authentications, permissions, individual-accesses are handled automatically by `django-swiftapi`.
+All CRUD functionalities (uploads, downloads, deletions etc) including authentications, permissions, individual-accesses are handled automatically by `django-swiftapi`.

 In settings.py, just specify according to your needs. `django-swiftapi` will use these directories to write or remove files:
 ```